Adeyera16/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This is a function that fills memory with a constant byte.
+This is a function that copies memory area.